NeuroJSON/jsonlab/README.txt

                           parts, and also "_ArrayIsComplex_":1 is added.
          opt.ParseLogical [0|1]: if this is set to 1, logical array elem will use true/false rather than 1/0.
-         opt.NoRowBracket [1|0]: if this is set to 1, arrays with a single numerical element will be shown without a square bracket, unless it is the root object; if 0, square brackets are forced for any numerical arrays. opt.ForceRootName [0|1]: when set to 1 and rootname is empty, savejson will use the name of the passed obj variable as the root object name; if obj is an expression and
+         opt.SingletArray [0|1]: if this is set to 1, arrays with a single numerical element will be shown without a square bracket, unless it is the root object; if 0, square brackets are forced for any numerical arrays. opt.SingletCell  [1|0]: if 1, always enclose a cell with "[]" even it has only one element; if 0, brackets are ignored when a cell has only 1 element. opt.ForceRootName [0|1]: when set to 1 and rootname is empty, savejson will use the name of the passed obj variable as the root object name; if obj is an expression and